indexquant/PythonCookbook/README.md

-The curriculum and script ideas are mainly sourced from "Python Cookbook by David Beazley & Brian K.Jones (O'Reilly)
+The curriculum and script ideas are mainly sourced from "Python Cookbook" by David Beazley & Brian K.Jones (O'Reilly).

 last update : 1 Nov 2021